 Description

 Given a sequence org and a list of sequences, check if org is the unique shortest supersequence that can be reconstructed from the sequences.
+Return true or false.

 Examples